I Found an Angry, Confused Gandhi In Pietermaritzburg

 On 7 June 1893, Gandhi was thrown out of a train in South Africa for travelling in a first class compartment.

-(This story was first published on 2 October 2017 and is being reposted from The Quint’s archives on the occasion of the 128th anniversary of the Pietermaritzburg railway station incident.)
+(This story was first published on 2 October 2017 and is being reposted from The Quint’s archives on the occasion of the birth anniversary of Mahatma Gandhi.)

 Pietermaritzburg – this is where I found myself in 2017.
 I was in Durban for a conference, and the nationalist in me just HAD to go and visit the station where Mohandas Karamchand Gandhi was thrown out of the train for being “coloured”.
 And how that one incident made Attorney Gandhi rethink his life, and the life of the nation he had been born into.
 I wanted to experience that very moment that gave birth to the non violence movement, which eventually won India its freedom.